 TGaz Editor: Change the following paragraphs on page 130 (line 24) and add bullet points as follows

-The RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the Trigger frame Ranging Sounding to that same bandwidth and use the same value for the BW subfield of the Common Info field of said Trigger frame.
+The RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the Trigger frame Ranging Sounding to that same bandwidth and use the same value for the UL BW subfield of the Common Info field of said Trigger frame.
 When transmitting the Ranging NDP Announcement frame and R2I NDP, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to that same bandwidth.

-In the Sounding subvariant of the Ranging Trigger frame, the RSTA shall set the I2R Rep subfield of the User Info fields corresponding to each of the ISTAs triggered by the Trigger frame to a value in the range 0 to RSTA Assigned I2R Rep, as indicated by each ISTA. (#3699)
+In the Sounding subvariant of the Ranging Trigger frame, the RSTA shall set the SS Allocation subfield and the I2R Rep subfield of the User Info fields corresponding to each of the ISTAs triggered by the Trigger frame in the following way:

+The Number of Spatial Streams in each SS Allocation subfield shall not exceed the RSTA Assigned I2R STS ≤ 80 MHz for the corresponding ISTA, if the UL BW subfield in the Common Info field indicated a bandwidth less than or equal to 80 MHz, and not exceed the RSTA Assigned I2R STS > 80 MHz for the corresponding ISTA otherwise

+The number of LTF repetitions in the I2R Rep subfield shall be set to a value not to exceed the RSTA Assigned I2R Rep for the corresponding ISTA. (#3699)

+The sum of the Number of Spatial Streams across all the ISTAs shall not exceed the number of HE-LTF Symbols indicated in the Number Of HE-LTF Symbols And Midamble Periodicity subfield in the Common Info field.
+Furthermore the product of the number of HE-LTF symbols and the number of LTF repetitions indicated in each of the I2R Rep subfields of the User Info fields shall not exceed the RSTA Assigned I2R LTF Total for each of the ISTA addressed in a User Info field.

-Similarly, in the Ranging NDP Announcement frame, the RSTA shall set the R2I Rep subfield of the STA Info fields corresponding to each of the ISTAs, addressed by that frame, to a value in the range 0 to RSTA Assigned R2I Rep, as indicated by each ISTA. (#3699)
+Similarly, in the Ranging NDP Announcement frame, the RSTA shall set the R2I N_STS subfield and R2I Rep subfield of the STA Info fields corresponding to each of the ISTAs, addressed by that frame in the following way

+The R2I N_STS subfield value shall not exceed the RSTA assigned R2I STS ≤ 80 MHz for the corresponding ISTA, if the TXVECTOR parameter CH_BANDWIDTH for this Ranging NDP Announcement frame is less than or equal to 80 MH, and not exceed RSTA assigned R2I STS > 80 MHz for the corresponding ISTA otherwise.

+The number of LTF repetitions in the R2I Rep subfield shall be set to a value not to exceed the RSTA Assigned R2I Rep, for the corresponding ISTA. (#3699)

+The combination of the values of the R2I N_STS and the R2I Rep shall not lead to a total number of LTF that exceeds the RSTA Assigned R2I LTF Total for each corresponding ISTA.

 11.22.6.4.4.2 Measurement Sounding phase of Non-TB Ranging